Take a Guided Walk Through History

 St. Peter’s Chapel

-A museum by itself, St. Peter Chapel, built in 1901, is known for its large collection of stunning Tiffany windows, vaulted ceilings with exposed redwood beams, and historic plaques, you’ll find yourself in awe of the craftsmanship on display.
+A museum by itself, St. Peter Chapel, built in 1901, is known for its large collection of stunning Tiffany windows, vaulted ceilings with exposed beams, and historic plaques, you’ll find yourself in awe of the craftsmanship on display.
 Learn about Mare Island through the lense of the oldest Navy Chapel in the country.

 Stop #2